C24IO/SM-E2E-CHZAR/README.md

     4. Network - leave at the default setting
     5. Primary container - Let's create the model serving endpoint container now
     6. Location of inference code image - the URI from our previous container deployment - `111652037296.dkr.ecr.us-east-1.amazonaws.com/sm-e2e-chzar:latest`
+    7. Location of model artifacts - optional - `s3://sagemaker-1191-us-east-1-111652037296/model.tar.gz`
+    8. Finish the process by clicking on `Create model`

+7. Now we at the step just before we deploy an endpoint - we create an endpoint configuration
+    1.